bicosteve/gcp-notes/05.instance-groups/notes.md

 ### Updating Managed Instance Group

-- 1. Rolling Update - this gradual update of instances in an instance group to the new instance templage.
+- 1. Rolling Update - this gradual update of instances in an instance group to the new instance template.
 You need to specify a new template or optionally specify a template for canary testing.
 Specify How Updates Should Be Done - start the update immediately (Proactive) or when an instance group is resized later.
 (Opportunistic).
 How should the update happend.
 Maximum surge; how many instances are added at any point in time.
 Can also set the number of instances that can be offline during the update-maximum unavailable.

 - 2. Rolling Restart/Replace - Gradual restart or replace of all instances in the group.
 There is no change in template but you want to replace/restart the existing VMs.

+### Instance Group Scenarios

+- 1. **Scenario:** You want MIG managed application to survive zonal failures.
+- **Solution:** Create multiple zone MIG (or regional MIG)
+- 2. **Scenario:** You want to create VMs of different configurations in the same group.
+- **Solution:** Create un-managed instance groups.
+- 3. **Scenario:** You want to preserve VM state in an MIG
+- **Solution:** Stateful MIG-Preserver VM state(instance name, attached persistent disk, metadata).
+Recommended for stateful workloads like database, data processing apps
+- 3. **Scenario:** You want a high availability in an MIG even when there are hardware/software updates.
+- **Solution:** Use an instance tempale with availability policy automatic restart enabled & oh-host maintenance; migrate ensure live migration and automatic restarts.
+- 4. **Scenario:** You want unhealthy instances to be automatically replaced
+- **Solution:** Configure a health on the MIG (self healing)
+- 5. **Scenario:** Avoid frequent scale ups and scale downs
+- **Solution:** Cool down period and initial delay

+### Managed Instance On The Terminal